About Our Programs

 Title I Grant

-Thanks to the generosity of the Hugh Stuart Center Charitable Trust and Google, Title I Schools are eligible for a grant that covers all the HSJ program fees and reimburses groups up to $300 in transportation costs for onsite school programs.
-When registering for school programs, please indicate that your group is eligible and would like to be considered for the grant.
+Thanks to the generosity of the Hugh Stuart Center Charitable Trust, Title I Schools are eligible for a grant that covers all the HSJ program costs (excluding add-ons and fees) and reimburses groups up to $300 in transportation costs per visit for onsite school programs.
+See our policy page for further details.

 Immigration: What’s Your Story Grant

 The Chinese History & Cultural Project offers a grant to public schools in the Santa Clara Valley that attend the “Immigration: What’s Your Story?” onsite and virtual programs.
-The grant covers the program fees and reimbursement of up to $300 per visit to HSJ site.
+The grant covers the program costs (excluding add-ons) and reimbursement of up to $300 of transportation costs per visit to History Park.
+See our policy page for further details.

 Cancellation and Rescheduling

 If you are unable to attend the school program, please contact us at education@historysanjose.org as soon as possible to reschedule.
 Rescheduling slots are limited at the end of the school year so HSJ needs to know early to be able to meet your needs.
-Should you choose to cancel your school program, your deposit is non-refundable.
-In case of inclement weather or public health emergency, we reserve the right to cancel your school program and will notify you as soon as possible.
+In case of extreme weather or public health emergency, we reserve the right to cancel your school program and will notify you as soon as possible.
 We will make every effort to reschedule your visit.
+To see our full cancellation policies, visit the payment policies page.

 HSJ’s Education Staff is happy to answer any questions you may have.
 Email education@historysanjose.org or call 408.918.1040.